THE FAIZI PATH

 The Three Tenets are first practiced in an outward capacity.

 The Third Tenet requires sitting and listening and is the most difficult of the Three Tenets.
-When one practices the Third Tenet, one takes the first step toward the station of spiritual realization.
+Practicing the Third Tenet is seen as an early step in developing deeper spiritual awareness.
 Murshid Waqar Faiz says, “Listening to others is done for the purpose of understanding them, but the majority of us listen just to reply with our own thoughts.
-If we are lost in ourselves and cannot understand others, then we can never hope to move past ourselves and focus on the Divine.”
-The Third Tenet can only be properly mastered by the guides of this path.
-Murshid Waqar Faiz says, “The criterion for being a complete guide is being a complete listener.”
+If we are lost in ourselves and cannot understand others, then we cannot learn the lessons that the Divine has placed for us in His creation.”
+The Third Tenet is considered a skill that the guides of this path are trained to embody deeply, though it remains accessible to all who strive to practice it sincerely.
+It is said that a key quality of a good guide is the ability to listen fully, for true guidance inherently comes from the Divine.

 Now the Three Tenets begin to take on an inner dimension.
 The student, acknowledging others to be better than him, begins to listen intently to the words of others, and finds the wisdom of the Divine in his everyday activities and routine.
-He begins to realize the statement of Murshid Waqar Faiz, “The Divine is found among the people.”
+He begins to realize the statement of Murshid Waqar Faiz, “One finds the signs of the Divine’s Mercy and Wisdom in the ways people live, interact, and show compassion.”
 He begins to realize the spiritual feeding found in sharing wisdom, the spiritual clothing found in beautifying one’s character, and the spiritual comfort found in listening to others without saying a word, allowing the Divine Action and Order to take place.
 He begins to see this Divine Order in his life as well as in the world.
 He begins to surrender his own will and allow the Will of the Divine to cover him.
-His actions can eventually become a conduit for Divine Activity.
-He begins to rely less on what is seen and more on what is unseen.
-He realizes the truth behind the words, “One who knows himself knows his Lord.”
+His actions may reflect sincerity and alignment with divine guidance.
+He begins to rely less on what is material and more on what has been promised in the teachings of Nabi Pak Muhammad ï·º.
+He reflects on himself in a way that leads to greater awareness of the Divine, a practice rooted deeply in revelation.
 The self begins to become subdued and the soul begins to become prominent.

-The Third Phase: Journeying to the Divine
+The Third Phase: Closeness to the Divine

-1. Removal of the Burden of Self
+1. Removal of the Burden of Ego

-2. Unity of Mercy
+2. Recognition of the Divine’s all-encompassing Mercy

 When My servant comes towards Me by a handspan, I go toward him by a forearm’s length.
 When he comes towards Me by a forearm’s length, I go towards him by a full arm’s length.
 When he comes towards Me walking, I go towards him running.
 (Bukhari)